HyunjungKim-Elly/ellykim/_drafts/mazinga-app-for-ios.md

 ---
 Mazinga App

 Mazinga is a web-service that provides information about massage shops around us.
 There are many different kinds of massage shops information, user can search the menu of massage, location and number of shops to immediately call them to book.
-I built the iOS application of Mazinga that is
+I built the iOS application of Mazinga that is able to download from the Appstore.

 Link: https://mazinga.kr